apache/druid/docs/tutorials/index.md

     ![Data loader partition](../assets/tutorial-batch-data-loader-06.png "Data loader partition")

-    Since this is a small dataset, we can have a single segment, which `DAY` gives us.
+    Since this is a small dataset, we can have just a single segment, which is what selecting `DAY` as the segment granularity gives us.

 11. Click **Next: Tune** and **Next: Publish**.